Fraser government: Economics

 Australia had entered recession and faced high inflation under the later period of the Whitlam government.
 Fraser maintained that reducing inflation should take priority over reducing unemployment and believed that the economy would benefit from a transfer of resources from the public sector to the private sector.
 In its early years, the Fraser government sought to address the economic situation by providing businesses with an investment allowance and reduced taxation on mining and on private companies, while it cut expenditure on a range of government services, public service salaries and the arts.

 Fraser persuaded his first Treasurer, Phillip Lynch, to resign in 1977 and promoted the young John Howard to the portfolio.
 Howard also replaced Lynch as deputy leader of the party in 1982.
 Howard was Fraser's Treasurer from November 1977 and presented five federal budgets.
 During the 1970s Howard shifted from a protectionist to a free trade position – in the new 'economic rationalist' mould.
 Howard argued unsuccessfully for the introduction of a broad indirect tax, and in 1982 with an election looming, Howard disagreed with his leader's push for an expansionary budget, while the economy was suffering from the early 1980s recession.
 The Fraser government sought to reduce expenditure and streamline the public service, but a significant program of economic reform was not pursued.
 By 1983, the Australian economy was in recession, amidst the effects of a severe drought.

+In 1981, following the Australian meat substitution scandal, the government was criticised for its failure to uncover misconduct earlier.
+The government subsequently announced a royal commission into the meat industry.